the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/14-react-firebase-database-2/index.md

 }
 ~~~~~~~~

-Nex add "Edit" and "Reset" buttons to toggle between preview and edit mode.
+Next add "Edit" and "Reset" buttons to toggle between preview and edit mode.
 Depending on the edit mode, the correct button is displayed, and a "Save" button is shown in edit mode to save the edited text:

 {title="src/components/Home/index.js",lang="javascript"}
 ~~~~~~~~